 If you want to enter Turkey, the rule of thumb is that you need to obtain a visa.
 However, as with any rule, there are some exceptions.
 These can be based on the country that issued your passport and/or the type of passport you’re holding.
 In this article I’ll explain the different passport types, who is required to obtain a visa, what kind of visas are available, how to easily get a tourist visa and how much it costs.

 What Is The Difference Between an Ordinary And an Official Passport?

 The term “official passports” covers diplomatic, service, special and official passports.
 Since you’re reading this page, it’s fair to assume you are not sent to Turkey on your government’s behalf.
 So, you can be pretty sure that you’re holding an “ordinary” passport.

 Turkish Visa Types and Countries That Need a Visa

 So now we’ve established that you have an ordinary visa, it’s time to hop over to the site of the Ministry of Foreign Affairs of the Turkish Republic.
 You’ll see an alphabetic list of countries.
 Look for the country that issued the passport you’re planning to use.
 It will say what passport holders are exempt from a visa, and which ones are required to obtain a visa.
 It will also explain what kind of visa (single or multiple entry) you’ll get, as well as its validity or duration.

 Where Can I Get My Visa?

 Another rule of thumb is that you should obtain your visa prior to your arrival in Turkey.
 You can do so by applying for your visa at a Turkish consulate or embassy in your country at least one month before your departure date.

 Yes, you guessed it right, there are again some exceptions.
-When you read your country’s visa rules earlier, did you come across the following sentence: “They can obtain [visa type] at the Turkish border gates.”?
+When you read your country’s visa rules earlier, did you come across the following sentence: “They can obtain [visa type] e-Visas…”?
 If so, then you’re very lucky.

 What Can I Do With My Visa?